beckym223/manual_work/E6_long_edited.md

 into the cost of capital.
 The assumption of per- fect foresight or rational expectations quickly emerged as the most appropriate formulation
-20 See Jorgenson and Stiroh (2000b Appendix B) for details on the estimates of capital input.
-21 Jorgenson (2000) presents a model of capital as a factor of production.
-BLS (U.S. Bureau of Labor Statistics, 1983) describes the version of this model employed in the official productivity statistics.
-For a recent update, see:  http://www.bls.gov/news.release/prd3.nrO.htm.
-Charles R.  Hulten (2001) surveys the literature.
-22 Jorgenson and Kun-Young Yun (1991 p.
-7).
-23 Jorgenson and Stiroh (1995 pp. 300-03).
-24 Lawrence J. Lau (2000) surveys applications of the  cost of capital.

 ### ---Economics-2001-0-14.txt---
 and has been used in almost all applications of